-The small garden is sunny and secluded, having a patio, lawned area and shrubs, and enclosed by a fence making it safe for children and pets.
+The small garden is sunny and secluded, having a patio with table and chairs, lawned area and shrubs, and enclosed by a fence making it safe for children and pets.

 In the village there is a post office/general stores, a butcher, two pubs serving meals.
 The poet Coleridge lived in the village and his cottage (NT) is open to the public.
 The village is the start of the newly designated Coleridge Way.